SampleUserD/DSLanguage.Framework/README.md

 # Examples of usage
   Go to file [`Examples/Example.ts`](https://github.com/SampleUserD/DSLanguage.Framework/blob/master/Examples/Example.ts) and look at how this used for create your own programming language

-# Requirements
-These requirements are unconcrete, so they can be changed in the future
-- NodeJS (last stable version)
-- NPM

 # How to download and configure this package
 1. Go to folder with your project